 2. Relevant Committee Overview

 The COC Steering Committee – The COC Steering Committee is comprised of the COC Tri-Chairs and Chairs of all Committees.
-For Monitoring and Evaluation, the Steering Committee i priorities, performance measures, targets, and follow up for low performing projects.
+For Monitoring and Evaluation, the Steering Committee will coordinated with the COC Board to set and implement i priorities, performance measures, targets, and follow up for low performing projects.
 The COC Steering Committee will be responsible for facilitating the Annual Performance Measure discussion which will be on the first COC meeting after the NOFA is released.
 Additional responsibilities of the COC Steering Committee is outlined below under “Process for Establishing Performance Measures.”

 COC Projects, Monitoring, and Template (PMT) Committee -This group is charged with monitoring and evaluating all CoC funded projects to ensure compliance with program requirements, ensure programs are meeting performance measures set by the CoC, and to notify the Steering Committee for low-performing projects.
-This information is reported to the Steering Committee who, along with the full MCOC, are responsible for The full responsibility of this committee is outlined below under “Annual Project Monitoring and Evaluation Process.”
+This information is reported to the Steering Committee who, along with the full MCOC, are responsible for identifying poor performers for technical assistance or further action.
+The full responsibility of this committee is outlined below under “Annual Project Monitoring and Evaluation Process.”

 This Committee also creates the scoring tools that are used by the Selection Committee to score and evaluate projects applying for COC funding.
 The template incorporates priorities, performance measures and targets identified by the Steering Committee and approved by the full COC.